-Ketchikan Whale Watching, Wildlife Tours and Excursions
+Ketchikan Whale Watching & Wildlife Sightseeing Tours and Excursions

 Where the Tongass meets the mighty Pacific Ocean and the Gulf of Alaska is where our gaze looks to the inhabitants of the water world that surrounds the forest.
 Above sea level you can expect to see orcas, humpback whales, sea lions, seals, otters and porpoises.
 The vastness of the ocean and the nutrient rich waters bring the wildlife into a higher concentration during summer months.
 Bald Eagles, Marbled Murrelets, Herring Gulls and Murres work cohesively with the marine mammals to target the rich feeding grounds from above and below the waterline.
 It’s a genuine spectacle to watch a group of humpback whales bubble feeding on the surface with hundreds of herring gulls and Murres working the bait from above and below.